-I’m an artist and designer-maker living in Chatham and working in Rochester, north Kent.
+I’m an artist living in Chatham and working in Rochester, north Kent.
 My main art medium is printmaking and book art, but I trained in fine art media and create works using a variety of techniques.
 Community engagement and public realm projects form a key part of my work too.

 I run Medway Fine Printmakers, a not-for-profit print studio giving the public access to an impressive range of artist-owned presses and printmaking equipment for paper and textile works.
 I collaborate with other artists on courses, events, projects, commissions and exhibitions and have built up a supportive community of printmakers.

 I’m an accomplished screen printer and along with thermofax, Risograph and Gelli monoprinting, I teach screen printing classes frequently.
 I’m also the technician during open access sessions and have a good knowledge of all the printmaking methods employed at the studio including relief, intaglio, collagraph, photopolymer and heat press.
 In the past I was known for Print Gocco work.

 In 2014 I founded INTRA, a friendly multi-disciplinary arts venue in Rochester where the print studio now lives.
 I’m responsible for the development and curation of creative workshops, events programme and studio management, marketing and communications, building audiences, policy making, and overall direction of the space.

 Under the name Printed Wonders I make and print textiles and paper products featuring my illustrations.
 These include bags, home décor, stationery and wrapping paper.
 I also make bespoke vinyl stickers and wall / window décor created with an electronic cutter and custom ‘thermofax’ printing screens for people all over the world.